Lauren Witzke: LGBTQ people

 In March 2021, Witzke responded to a tweet from Richard Grenell about a trans woman who had attended CPAC by saying that transgender people are "mentally ill" and "demonic".
 She also iterated her opposition to both same-sex marriage and gay conservatives being welcomed into the Republican Party.
 Witzke has also said that Christians should "reclaim the rainbow" and celebrate June (LGBT pride month) as "Christianity month".

 Witzke said that the COVID-19 outbreak that afflicted TruNews was a "demonic attack" on the channel for having self-described "ex-gay" Milo Yiannopoulos and called him "Satan's favorite sodomite".

 While speaking on an online panel on the post-Trump future of the Republican Party in March 2021, Witzke attacked conservative trans woman Blaire White, saying, "The best thing you can do for us is grow out your moustache and tell people not to live like you."
 On the same panel, Witzke also espoused the belief that trans people are "sexual predators" and "pedophiles".
 In this same debate, she mentions "We also have a transgender [sic] on here, you know I don't think we should be giving a platform to this kind of degeneracy which is a gateway drug to pedophilia."

+Pharmaceuticals

+Witzke has compared pharmaceuticals to "a form of witchcraft" and said that God had to flood the earth because Nephilim and fallen angels were providing pharmaceuticals to humanity.